 Many people could not do without income even temporarily.

 Disability Insurance Elective Coverage (DIEC) Program

 California’s DIEC serves as a safety net to small business owners, entrepreneurs, or self-employed individuals.
 Individuals that are covered by the DIEC are covered by Disability Insurance (DI) and Paid Family Leave (PFL).

 DI provides benefits to eligible DIEC participants suffering a loss of income when they are unable to perform their usual work due to their own non-industrial or industrial related illness or injury, or a disabling condition due to pregnancy or childbirth.

-PFL provides benefits to eligible DIEC participants when they need to take time off from work to care for a seriously ill child, parent, spouse, registered domestic partner or to bond with a new child.
+PFL provides benefits to eligible DIEC participants when they need to take time off from work to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, registered domestic partner or to bond with a new child.

 Are you prepared for a rainy day?
 Consider California’s DIEC created specifically for self-employed individuals and business owners working in California.

 Disability Insurance Elective Coverage (DIEC) Forms and Publications